 By 2017, the new “big houses” opened up on the hilltop.
 This left the “80” property unused.
 Efforts to sell the property fell through.
 Leadership didn’t want the buildings to just sit gathering dust so they decided that the property should continue in Kingdom Work.
 In June of 2017, Cookson Hills gave the 80 area to a Tulsa-based non-profit.
 Consequently, this organization is doing uncharted work for God’s Kingdom.

 Cookson Hills Today

 In short, learning happens everywhere at Cookson Hills; around the dinner table, while doing chores, at therapy, while making friends, and at school.
-All the adults here work towards a common goal: We want to see kids heal and achieve their goals so that they can go on to lead healthy lives.
+All the adults here work towards a common goal.
+We want to see kids heal and achieve their goals so that they can go on to lead healthy lives.
 A beautiful part of life at Cookson Hills is the integrated approach that assures kids don’t slip through the cracks.
-Today Cookson focuses on what they do best, which is providing a home, a school, and therapy for kids who are at-risk.
+Today, Cookson Hills focuses on what they do best.
+Which is, providing a home, a school, and therapy for kids who are at-risk.
 The motto?
 Well, it speaks for itself, “It’s not foolproof.
 It’s difficult.
 And, it’s worth it.”